OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 Values are:
 `Mixed` - Combines both the Gamepad input and Dual Directional and allows for all 3 SOCD modes.
 `Gamepad` - Gamepad always takes over when pressed, otherwise Gamepad and Dual act independently.
-`Dual Directional` - Dual always takes over when pressed, otherwise Gamepad and Dual act indepedently.
+`Dual Directional` - Dual always takes over when pressed, otherwise Gamepad and Dual act independently.
 `None` - Gamepad input and dual directional act independently of each other.

 ### Buzzer Speaker